vsvale/kappa_k8s_config/docs/theory/airflow.md

     - Metastore and queue (redis) in another node
     - multiple worker nodes pull from queue

+### DAG
+- data pipeline
+- direct acyclic graph: graph with nodes and edges, but edges are directed and the is no loop

 ### Operators
+- node in a DAG
+- task in a DAG
+- Action Operators: execute Python
+- Transfer Operator: from mysql to Presto
+- Sensor: file watch

+### Task
+- instance of an Operator

+### Task Instance
+- when a task is ready to be schedule
+- represents a specific run of a task: DAG + TASK + Point in time

+### Dependencies
+- >>
+- edges in a DAG
+- relantionship between tasks

+### Workflow
+- DAG with operators and dependencies

+### Task lifecicle
+1. Create a py file in dag folder
+2. Web Server (30s) and Scheduler (5 min) parse dags
+3. if dag is ready to be triggered, scheduler create a Dagrun (instance of dag) in metastore with status running, at beginning tasks in Dagrun object have no status
+4. if task is ready to be triggered, scheduler create a taskinstance in metastore with status scheduled
+5. Scheduler send the taskinstance into the executor and chage the status in metastore to queued
+6. Executor take that task and execute in a worker (status running), updating the status in metastore (sucess or failed)
+7. Web server updates the UI

 ### Trigger rules

 - all_success (default): All upstream tasks have succeeded
 - all_failed: All upstream tasks are in a failed or upstream_failed state